Poorvi0803/Autonomous-tagging-StackOverflow/ReadMe.md

 - Real-time Tagging:
  New questions are automatically tagged as soon as they are posted, ready for real-time categorization.
 This rapid tagging ensures that questions are available to users with the right expertise as soon as they are published.

-## Technology
--  We have chosen an efficient and well-rounded technology stack for our autonomous tagging system:

-1. *Flask:* Lightweight Python web framework for building APIs.
-2. *Scikit-learn:* Machine learning library for training and testing models.
-3. *Pandas and NumPy:* Libraries for preprocessing and handling data.

-## Scope of problem

- > Choose appropriate machine learning algorithms from Scikit-learn such as Logistic Regression and Linear SVC to binary classify the  tags.
-Use a one-for-all strategy to create separate templates for each tag.
-To evaluate the performance of the model, divide the data set into training and test sets.
-Model evaluation and tuning

->Evaluate models using metrics such as precision, recall, F1 score, and precision.
-Adjust hyperparameters to optimize model performance using methods such as grid search or random search.
-API development with Flask

- >Design and build API endpoints using Flask to serve models trained  for tag prediction.
-Implement input validation and error handling mechanisms to ensure robust API functionality.
-Integration with Stack Overflow

- > Develop mechanisms to extract query text and contextual information from Stack Overflow.
-Enable API calls to send queries to the autonomous tagging system and receive predicted tags.
-Real-time prediction and detection

- > Configure the system to predict and assign tags in real time when new questions are posted to Stack Overflow.
-Feedback and continuous improvement

- > Incorporate user interaction and feedback to continually improve  tagging accuracy over time.
-Refine templates regularly to adapt to evolving community trends and patterns.
-Documentation and Implementation: